fac-12/TJAB/README.md

 ### Giphy

+* The initial plan was to choose a set of gifs by their ID in the Giphy API.
+We would then request these gifs and store their urls in an array to use as and when required.
+We decided that this was perhaps not the best use of the API, and could lead to complications if the specific gifs are erased.

 * We made a request to the Giphy API by requesting a random image filtered by one of three search terms.
 These search terms would depend on the results obtained by the London Air Quality API.

 * We added a MPAA rating filter to our request so as to reduce the risk of displaying an inapporiate image.